 Human Foods You Should Not Feed Your Pet

 How can you resist that face?
-I mean, he looks so hungry and there you are with your full plate of steaming hot delicious food.
-It's the holidays and he should have a treat too!
-You're torturing him!
+I mean, she looks so hungry and there you are with your full plate of steaming hot delicious food.
+It's the holidays and she should have a treat too!
+You're torturing her!
 Well, just so you know, dogs always look hungry.
 It's a survival mechanism that began long ago when wolves first crept around our campfires.
 They learned to be cute to get our scraps.
 We're suckers for sure.
-Now, grab a hold of your pity and steady your resolve because those left-overs are bad for Fido and you won't be doing him any favors.
+Now, grab a hold of your pity and steady your resolve because those left-overs are bad for Bella and you won't be doing her any favors.
 The problem with most people food is the manner in which it is cooked.
 Chicken, for instance, is fine as long as it's not covered in spices, salt, and oil.
 Since almost all of our food is seasoned, it's just safer not to give table scraps to your pet.
 I've compiled a list here of foods that are big no-no's for dogs and cats.
 The afflictions that these foods cause range from vomiting and diarrhea to kidney damage, toxicity, and death.
 To have a safe holiday and not spend it at the vet's office, here are the human foods you should not feed your pet:

 Chocolate, Tea, Coffee, and anything with caffeine.